Best dip station

 Which dip station is best?

-One of the simplest and most effective pieces of home workout equipment is the dip station.
-This relatively compact device allows for an effective upper body and core workout through dips, holds, and inverted pull-ups.
-As you lower and raise your body, you’re toning and strengthening your biceps, triceps, chest, and shoulders.
+One of the simplest, most effective pieces of home workout equipment is the dip station.
+This relatively compact device allows for an effective upper body and core workout through dips, holds and inverted pullups.
+As you lower and raise your body, you’re toning and strengthening your biceps, triceps, chest and shoulders.

 Dip stations should be strong enough to support your weight while stable enough to stay in one spot.
-Some dip stations allow for more diverse workouts, while others, like our top pick, AmazonBasics’ Dip Fitness Bar, offer simplicity and strength.
-Our guide explains why dip stations may be worth your investment.
+Some dip stations allow for more diverse workouts, while others, like the Trademark Innovations Fitness Training Dip Station, offer simplicity and strength.

-Considerations when choosing a dip station
+What to know before you buy a dip station

 Weight capacity

 The ability to support your weight is arguably the most important aspect of an effective dip station.
-Weight limits inform the durability and construction of a dip station as well.
+Weight limits inform its durability and construction as well.
 Those with lower limits — anywhere from 200 to 300 pounds — may move around too easily or wear down over time.
-Consider not only your current weight but also whether you plan to incorporate any accessories, like weighted vests.
+Consider not only your current weight but also whether you plan to incorporate any accessories, such as weighted vests.

 Stability

-It’s important both for the effectiveness of a dip station as well as your safety that the unit doesn’t move when in use.
+It’s important both for the effectiveness of a dip station and your safety that the station doesn’t move when in use.
 Most dip stations come with rubber grips to adhere to the floor.
-Your center of gravity changes while using the dip station, and if you’re adjusting your position, you may even tend toward one side, so be sure the unit doesn’t move or yield.
+Your center of gravity changes while using it, and if you’re adjusting your position, you may even tend toward one side, so be sure it doesn’t move or yield.

 Base